Myths and questions about professionalism and fitness to practise

 - seeks appropriate medical advice

 The issue escalates into fitness to practise when a student doesn't demonstrate insight into their condition, or compromises patient safety by not following medical advice.

 Part of showing insight into their condition is the student being open and honest with their medical school, and seeking appropriate support / medical advice.
 This is also outlined in the guidance under the key areas of professionalism concern in Achieving good medical practice, showing reasons for impaired fitness to practise in medical students (under 'Health concerns and insight or management of these').

-We hope the practical advice on health is helpful for medical students, and we have also developed a case study on personal health as an additional resource, which you can access here.
+We hope the practical advice on health is helpful for medical students, and we have also developed a case study on personal health as an additional resource.

 Fitness to study

 On a separate note, when a student has a medical condition, it's important for medical schools to consider their fitness to study - whether they are well enough to participate and engage in their programme.
 The Higher Education Occupational Physicians group publishes fitness to train standards for medical students on its website.